awsdocs/aws-amplify-console-user-guide/doc_source/server-side-rendering-amplify.md

 }
 ```

+### Your app has both SSR and SSG branches<a name="ssr-and-ssg-branches"></a>

+You can't deploy an app that has both SSR and SSG branches\.
+If you need to deploy both SSR and SSG branches, you must deploy one app that uses only SSR branches and another app that uses only SSG branches\.

 ### Your app stores static files in a folder with a reserved path<a name="amplify-reserved-path"></a>

 Next\.js can serve static files from a folder named `public` that's stored in the project's root directory\.
 When you deploy and host a Next\.js app with Amplify, your project can't include folders with the path `public/static`\.
 Amplify reserves the `public/static` path for use when distributing the app\.
 If your app includes this path, you must rename the `static` folder before deploying with Amplify\.